DanieleGioia/ATO/README.md

 This library simulates and optimizes **Two-Stage** and **Multi-Stage** policies for *Assemble To Order (ATO)* problems.
 Specifically, this strategy allows the manufacture of components under demand uncertainty, while assembling end items only after demand is realized.

 The code comprises several classes and two main(s) as examples.
-Those are supported by two different articles that we recommend to cite in case you use the library.
+Those are supported by two different articles that we recommend citing in case you use the library.

 ## Citing Us